Vindaloo (song): Background

-In May 1998, while discussing the forthcoming FIFA World Cup at the Groucho Club, Allen and James had the idea of creating an unofficial World Cup song.
+In March 1998, while discussing the forthcoming FIFA World Cup at the Groucho Club, Keith Allen and Alex James had the idea of creating an unofficial World Cup song.
 James thought that a drum beat he heard at a match at Craven Cottage would make a good football song, and they went to see Guy Pratt to write the song together, basing the melody on an established football chant.
 They also brought in a singer, Andy Kane, and they were later joined by artist Damien Hirst when they asked him to create artwork for them.
 They called the band Fat Les, named after a woman they knew.

 The idea of using "vindaloo" in the lyrics came when they ordered a takeaway while writing the song, but when the pizza arrived, they craved a vindaloo instead.
 Allen reasoned that a standard Indian dish would be apt for the type of songs a "right-wing lout" hostile to Indians would like.

 The line "Me and me Mum and me Dad and me Gran" was inspired by something Allen's son Alfie Allen said.

 The line "we're off to Waterloo" references the Eurostar service which ran from that station at the time.

 Music video

-The music video for the song by Keith Allen is a parody of the video for "Bitter Sweet Symphony" by The Verve, which was itself inspired by the music video for "Unfinished Sympathy" by Massive Attack.
+The music video for "Vindaloo" is a parody of the video for "Bitter Sweet Symphony" by The Verve, which was itself inspired by the music video for "Unfinished Sympathy" by Massive Attack.
 The video was recorded in the same street in Hoxton, London, and features comedian Paul Kaye as a Richard Ashcroft lookalike forcing his way down the pavement along the street.
+The video was recorded on Sunday 26th April 1998 - the same day as that year’s London Marathon - causing some of the celebrities to be ‘fashionably late’ to the filming, due to road closures in London.

-Unlike the original video, in which Ashcroft is alone, Kaye gradually gathers a large crowd which includes Fat Les members Keith Allen, Alex James, and artist Damien Hirst, further on Rowland Rivron (as the drumming Queens guard), Edward Tudor-Pole, Matt Lucas and David Walliams (wearing Mash and Peas jumpers), comedian/actor Ricky Grover as a security guard, a group of children including Allen's young son and daughter Alfie and Lily, the late Malcolm Hardee, sumo wrestlers, French maids, a French mime artist, an Onion Johnny, Pearly Kings and Queens, a Max Wall lookalike (as Professor Wallofski), a priest, women dressed as girls from St Trinian's and many others who dance around him, some brandishing bags of curry.
+Unlike the original video, in which Ashcroft is alone, Kaye gradually gathers a large crowd which includes Fat Les members Keith Allen, Alex James, and artist Damien Hirst, further on Rowland Rivron (as the drumming Queens guard), Edward Tudor-Pole, Matt Lucas and David Walliams (wearing Mash and Peas jumpers), comedian/actor Ricky Grover as a security guard, a group of children including Allen's young son and daughter Alfie and Lily, Malcolm Hardee, sumo wrestlers, French maids, a French mime artist, an Onion Johnny, Pearly Kings and Queens, a Max Wall lookalike (as Professor Wallofski), a priest, women dressed as girls from St Trinian's and many others who dance around him, some brandishing bags of curry.
 By the end, Kaye has joined in celebrating with the rest of the crowd.

+When the song was performed on Top of the Pops, which was filmed at Elstree at the time, the band recreated the video by starting with a crowd on EastEnders Albert Square before entering the TOTP studio.